kvetinac97/EasyQUIZ/README.md

 Added in v1.0.1:

 - You can delete question when it is posted!
-- Plugin will be automatically disabled if there aren't any questions
+- Plugin will be automatically disabled if there aren't any questions!
-- Now, every answer can be correct!
-<<<<<<< HEAD

 Added in v1.1.0: